asmotor/asmotor/doc/Linker.md

 ## Machine definitions
 In order to link object files for a specific platform, it must first be defined.
 Definitions for several platforms are already built in.

-A custom machine definition may also defined by the user.

 * [Amiga](LinkerAmiga.md)
 * [Commodore 8-bit](LinkerCommodore.md)
 * [Nintendo Game Boy](LinkerGameboy.md)